Iadvd/RetrocomputingZXSpectrum/MuChoEngine3.0Mod/README.md

 My customizations will be updated from time to time, and I provide the contents "as is", a work in progress, hoping someone may find it useful.

-As these are customizations of Jari Komppa's work, so I am accepting and following the same license agreement:
+As these are specializations of Jari Komppa's great work, I am accepting and following the same license agreement:

  * released under the unlicense, see http://unlicense.org
  * (practically public domain)